 As long as your university is accredited, financial aid for online degrees is the same as financial aid for on-campus degrees.
 Start by filling out the Free Application for Federal Student Aid (FAFSA) on the Federal Student Aid website.

 Some education-based degrees are additionally eligible for dedicated financial aid.
 One funding option is the Teacher Education Assistance for College and Higher Education (TEACH) program, which is backed by the U.S. Department of Education.
-This grant provides up to $3,752 per year toward your education degree, provided you work for four years in a high-need, low-income field.
+This grant provides up to $3,772 per year toward your education degree, provided you sign a service agreement for certain teaching service obligations for four academic years.
 Teachers who agree to teach for five years in a federally designated low-income school may be eligible for the Teacher Loan Forgiveness program as well.
 The program erases between $5,000 and $17,500 of student loan debt.

 Yet another option is the Public Service Loan Forgiveness program, which applies to government and nonprofit employees.
 Public Service Loan Forgiveness cancels your remaining student loan balance after 120 on-time payments are complete.